VVarui/VVarui-ITAI-4370-Portfolio/docs/lab2-fspl-wireless-path-loss.md

 - The resulting curve confirmed the expected shape: a steep loss increase at short range that gradually flattens at longer distances, consistent with the logarithmic term in the FSPL equation.

 ## Interpretation
 This lab demonstrated a fundamental telecommunications concept: signal loss is not linear with distance, it is logarithmic.
-This has real design implications — doubling the distance from a router does not double the loss, but the loss still accumulates quickly at first.
-Understanding FSPL is foundational for later labs in the course, where AI models are used to predict and manage network traffic and behavior on top of these physical-layer constraints.